bsv-blockchain/message-box-client/README.md

 Starting with version `@bsv/p2p@1.1.0` and later, the `MessageBoxClient` requires explicit initialization before use, regardless of whether a `host` is provided or not.

 When you create a `MessageBoxClient`, you must call `await init()` before sending, receiving, or listening for messages.
-Initialization ensures that your client's identity is properly anointed on the overlay network and that internal services are ready.
+Initialization ensures the messagebox host where you want to receive messages has been properly registered on an overlay network.
+This registration ("anointing") makes your host discoverable, enabling others on the network to send messages to you.

 Example: